-BoE 'Super Thursday' looms as sterling trades near 10-month highs
+BoE 'Super Thursday' looms as sterling hits 10-month high of $1.32

 Some investors see hawkish comments from policymakers at the Bank as attempts to talk up a currency that has lost almost 15 percent against both the euro and dollar since last June's vote for Brexit.

-"With other major central banks normalizing their own policy stances, we expect the MPC (monetary policy committee) to avoid sending an overtly dovish signal this week in order to avoid extended sterling weakness," wrote BMO currency strategists in a weekly note to clients on Monday.
+"With other major central banks normalising their own policy stances, we expect the MPC (monetary policy committee) to avoid sending an overtly dovish signal this week in order to avoid extended sterling weakness," wrote BMO currency strategists in a weekly note to clients on Monday.

 But others say with more government unity around Brexit, and with signs that the "hard Brexit" markets fear could be averted, it made sense for the BoE to be moving toward tightening.
 Three out of eight MPC members voted in favor of a hike at the last meeting.